Optimal hypersurface decision trees: Algorithms

 where $\left[ \right]$ represents a $2\times1$ matrix.
 Let $\mathit{calARM}\left(\mathit{rs}\right)=\left[ \right]$, the update function $\mathit{update}_{\text{arMat}}:\mathit{NCR}\to\mathit{NCR}$ is defined as

 which extends a $\left(k+1\right)\times k$ matrix to a $\left(k+2\right)\times\left(k+1\right)$ matrix.
-The updated matrix consists of: \begin{itemize} \item $\boldsymbol{K}^{\prime}$: a $k\times k$ ancestry relation matrix from the previous step, \item $\mathit{rs}_{k}$: a $K\times1$ vector of the indices of the $k$ splitting rules, \item $\mathit{AR}_{i,j}$: the ancestry relation between rule where $r_{i}$ and $r_{j}$, where
+The updated matrix consists of: \begin{itemize} \item $\boldsymbol{A}^{\prime}$: a $k\times k$ ancestry relation matrix from the previous step, \item $\mathit{rs}_{k}$: a $k\times1$ vector of the indices of the $k$ splitting rules, \item $\mathit{AR}_{i,j}$: the ancestry relation between rule where $r_{i}$ and $r_{j}$, where

-\end{itemize} The incremental nature of the $\mathit{calARM}$ is crucial, as it allows the ancestry matrix to be updated on-the-fly for each new rule.
-This property enables its integration directly into the sequential definition of $\mathit{nestedCombs}\left(K,G\right)$, avoiding inefficient post-hoc computation.
+\end{itemize} The incremental nature of the $\mathit{calARM}$ is crucial, as it allows the ancestry matrix to be updated on-the-fly for each rule combination during the recursive generation process of $\mathit{nestedCombs}$.
+This fusion itself does not add extra computaional advantgaes, but enables the fusion of $\mathit{filter}_{p_{\text{crs}}}$ becomes possible in the discussion of next part.

+The single step update function $\mathit{update}_{\text{arMat}}$ cab be easily generate to apply to multiple configurations in a single step, the vectorized version is given in (\ref{alg:Update-ancestry-relation}).
+Incorporating this function inside (\ref{alg:nested-combination-generator-sequential}) in the loop after $\mathit{ncss}\left[k\right]$ (line 14) can generate all possible rule combinations with associated ancestry relation matrix associates with it, we will provide the full algorithm after explained the technique introduced next